davidplrobinson/docker/README.md

 # docker
-Just a collection of scripts that install docker and various containers.
+Just a collection of scripts that I use to test, play with and learn docker.
+Feel free to take a copy.